binh-vu/ta2-minmod-data/data/README.md

   * `source_id`: string representing source id of the mineral site
   * `record_id`: string representing record id of the mineral site
   * `name`: string representing observed name of the mineral site
+  * `aliases`: list of strings representing different names of the mineral site.
+If there is no alias, please omit the field instead of submitting an empty list.
   * `deposit_type_candidate` (list)
     * `observed_name`: Name of deposit type candidates
     * `normalized_uri`: Minmod URI for deposit type